Why Am I So Sleepy All The Time? Does It Mean I’m Lazy?

 Physical health conditions

 There are many different health conditions or diseases that could contribute to trouble sleeping and/or daytime drowsiness as well.
-Some examples include:
+For example, multiple sclerosis can cause extreme fatigue that also presents as daytime sleepiness.
+Some other health conditions include:

 • An underactive thyroid gland or other trouble with thyroid hormones